© Copyright 2019 Computer Friendly

 Daisy Cooper, MP for St Albans

-Computer Friendly held a special Zoom meeting to celebrate receiving Queen's Award for Voluntary Service.
+On the day of the announcement Computer Friendly held a special Zoom meeting to celebrate receiving Queen's Award for Voluntary Service.
 Over 40 people joined the meeting, including a number of special guests and many Computer Friendly volunteers.

 After welcoming everyone Tony Bourke said, "And now I am Pressing the button that Upgrades this Special Update meeting to A Moment of History for Computer Friendly!
 I am delighted and immensely proud to confirm that Computer Friendly has won the Queen's Award for Voluntary Service, it doesn’t get much better than this!!!"

 This award is a fantastic recognition and tribute to all the volunteers both past and present, who have dedicated their time and effort in helping adults in the St Albans District.
 After mentioning a few key members who had made a special contribution since it was founded in 2002 Tony thanked Rosemary Farmer, past Mayor of Harpenden, for nominating us for this award.